HPE Edgeline Converged Edge Systems

 The Internet of Things (IoT) is projected to soon exceed 20 billion devices1 at the “edge” of traditional networks.
 Those devices generate enormous volumes of data which present a unique business opportunity around the rapid extraction of insights.

 Edge Computing: Where the IoT Comes to Life

-IoT data originates remotely, often from equipment at the edge that emits analogue data in industries like energy, manufacturing and utilities.
-Outside the traditional data centre or cloud, the edge is in the field, on a plant floor, at an oil rig or copper mine – generating business, engineering and scientific insights.
+IoT data originates remotely, often from equipment at the edge that emits analog data in industries like energy, manufacturing and utilities.
+Outside the traditional data center or cloud, the edge is in the field, on a plant floor, at an oil rig or copper mine—generating business, engineering and scientific insights.

-HPE is leading this move from the data centre to the edge, enabling a new wave of technologies that have not been possible before – machine learning at the edge, fraud prevention, automated maintenance support and Augmented Reality (AR) technology.
+HPE is leading this move from the data center to the edge, enabling a new wave of technologies that have not been possible before—machine learning at the edge, fraud prevention, automated maintenance support, and Augmented Reality (AR) technology.

 The HPE Edgeline Portfolio

 Our industrial-grade, network edge devices can operate in virtually any environment and deliver secure, perpetual connectivity that drives insight and control at the edge.
-Upgradability and I/O options provide a strong foundation for your future IoT plans.
+Upgradability and I/O options provide a strong foundation for your future Edge computing plans.

 HPE Converged Edge Systems